-- (3) An offence against subregulation (1) or (2) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - Source FARs section 21.50 modified.
+(3) An offence against subregulation (1) or (2) is an offence of strict liability.

 21.051 Type certificates and type acceptance certificates-duration and suspension or cancellation

 - (1) Subject to regulation 21.019, a type certificate or type acceptance certificate remains in force until it is cancelled. - (2) Despite subregulation (1), a type certificate or type acceptance certificate is not in force during any period of suspension. - (3) CASA may suspend or cancel a type certificate if there are reasonable grounds for believing that the type certificate no longer provides a reliable guide that the aircraft can reasonably be expected to be safe for its intended use when operated under any conditions limiting its intended use. - (4) CASA may suspend or cancel a type acceptance certificate if: - (a) there are reasonable grounds for believing that not doing so would constitute a significant threat to aviation safety; and - (b) CASA has consulted the operator of the aircraft, the manufacturer of the aircraft and the national aviation authority that issued the foreign type certificate about the safety issues involved; and - (c) CASA has considered the views of the operator, the manufacturer and the national aviation authority before deciding whether to suspend or cancel the type acceptance certificate. - (5) If CASA suspends or cancels a type certificate it must: - (a) notify the certificate holder in writing of the suspension or cancellation; and - (b) publish a notice of the suspension or cancellation, in accordance with subregulation (8), in the Gazette. - (6) If CASA suspends or cancels a type acceptance certificate CASA must publish a notice of the suspension or cancellation, in accordance with subregulation (8), in the Gazette. - (7) A suspension or cancellation takes effect on the day after the notice is published in the Gazette. - (8) A notice of suspension or cancellation under paragraph (5)(b) or subregulation (6) must set out: - (a) the grounds for the suspension or cancellation; and